eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 [val]: https://www.val-lang.dev/
 [mvs]: https://www.jot.fm/issues/issue_2022_02/article2.pdf

 What are the drawbacks?

-- what are the drawbacks?
-  - iterators
+Well, the rules themselves:

+1. Returning references from functions is a common operation for data structures.
+For example, if you have a reference to an array, you might want to get a reference to the _n_-th element.
+If you have a reference to a `Box`, you might want to get a reference to its contents, and so on recursively.

-  - storing references in data structures is rarely done, but when it is done, it is necessary
+2. Storing references in data structures is rarely done.
+But when it is needed, Rust gives you the tools to preserve safety via explicit lifetimes.
+In a language with second class references, you would have to turn those references into unsafe pointers.

-  - the good thing about Rust references is they provide a middle ground: when you _need_ code that has deeply-intertwined pointers, you _can_ write that code. it is hard, it can be a complex mess of spaghetti lifetimes. but you _can_ write the code, and you _don't_ lose safety.
-  - second-class references lose a lot of expressive power
-  - so when you do need to write code that uses deeply intertwined pointers, you can't do it, but you have to write unsafe code
-  - so it seems that second-class references are strictly less safe than rust
-  - so there's a tradeoff here where increasing safety assurance means increasing language complexity, and different people can make different calls about where they want to make that tradeoff
+   In that sense, Rust provides a nice middleground: most uses of lifetimes can be automatically elided away.
+But if you want to do something more complex, you don't have to drop down to writing unsafe code.
+You can preserve safety with lifetime analysis, it's just that the code becomes more complex to write.

+3. Not being able to store references in data structures makes it hard to implement iterators.

+An example of something second-class references can't implement safely: Rust's HashMap has an Entry API.
+An Entry is a struct has has a reference to a key and a reference to a value, this lets you iterate over key/value pairs.
+And this requires both the ability to store references in data structures and the ability to return a reference from a function.

+So there's a tradeoff here: explicit lifetimes are harder to understand, implement, and code with, but they preserve safety; second-class references give us a simpler mental model of ownership and borrowing at the cost of expressivity and being strictly less safe than Rust.

+But just as borrowing softens linear/affine ownership while preserving safety, maybe we can soften some of the restrictions of second-class references.
+The goal is to keep the simplicity while increasing safety and expressivity.

 - one thing you can't express: Rust's hash map entry API
 - the val language
   - uses subscripts to return references